alexalisauskas/hello-world/README.md

 You can also browse the following map collections on UBC Open Collections

-[**Andrew McCormick Maps and Prints**](https://open.library.ubc.ca/collections/mccormick) A diverse collection of digitized historical maps and atlases, covering the period from 1503 - 1910.
+[**Andrew McCormick Maps and Prints**](https://open.library.ubc.ca/collections/mccormick)

+A diverse collection of digitized historical maps and atlases, covering the period from 1503 - 1910.

-[**GVRD Planning Department Land Use Maps**](https://open.library.ubc.ca/collections/gvrdmaps) Collection of detailed Vancouver land use maps produced by the Greater Vancouver Regional District (now Metro Vancouver).
+[**GVRD Planning Department Land Use Maps**](https://open.library.ubc.ca/collections/gvrdmaps)

+Collection of detailed Vancouver land use maps produced by the Greater Vancouver Regional District (now Metro Vancouver).
 It includes maps from 1965-1983.

-[**Japanese Maps of the Tokugawa Era**](https://open.library.ubc.ca/collections/tokugawa) One of the world's largest collections of maps and guidebooks of the Japanese Tokugawa period, ca. 1600-1867.
+[**Japanese Maps of the Tokugawa Era**](https://open.library.ubc.ca/collections/tokugawa)

+One of the world's largest collections of maps and guidebooks of the Japanese Tokugawa period, ca. 1600-1867.
 The collection varies in both format and size: items range from small single-sheet maps to more than thirty square feet, and also include a ceramic plate, a woodblock, and maps in scroll format.

+*Note that the Open Collections viewer uses IIIF for image delivery, meaning that these maps should be compatible with web georeferencing tools that use IIIF urls.

 ## Activity